How do Digital Certificates Work - An Overview

 You can create your own digital certificate if you want.
 You can use free tools like OpenSSL.
 Alternatively, you can also use built-in tools that come with secure file transfer software like JSCAPE MFT Server.

 You usually start by generating a private key / public key pair, followed by a CSR (Certificate Signing Request).
-The CSR would contain a copy of the public key and some basic information about the subject.
+The CSR would contain a copy of the public key and basic information about the subject.
 Once you've generated a CSR, you would then submit that CSR to a CA.

 The article How To Set Up A HTTPS File Transfer includes a nice discussion detailing the steps of creating a digital certificate in JSCAPE MFT Server.
 Once the CA is done signing the cert, the CA would then return the cert to you and you would then import that signed certificate to your server.